gebruederheitz/wp-easy-customizer/UPGRADING.md

 You may continue to use `AbstractCustomizerSettingsHandler` for semantic purposes (logically grouping settings, providing value getters), but it has been marked deprecated and the interface has been removed.
+Note however, that the visibility of `getSettings()` needs to change to public for this to be useful.

 ```php
 // Before